BetaNow/WelcomeWave/README.md

 If you encounter any issues or have suggestions for improvement, please report them on GitHub Issues.

 ## Support:
-For any questions or assistance, feel free to join our dedicated Discord server [Not accessible yet].
+For any questions or assistance, feel free to join our dedicated Discord server: [BetaNow's Plugin Discord](https://discord.gg/TjNxKKjcKa)

 Made with ❤️ by [BetaNow] - Version 1.0.0